 How ClayMend Softens & Improves Hard Clay Soil

-ClayMend works to reverse the dispersing effects of sodium, first by binding the sodium to the soil so it can no longer be destructive to the structure of the soil.
-It improves the soil environment to encourage microbial activity that begins to physically change the structure of the soil through a process called flocculation, as in soil particles flocking together to form a small clump of particles called an aggregate.
+ClayMend works to reverse the dispersing effects of salt.
+First it breaks the sodium into its individual components.
+Then it binds the sodium and the chloride to the soil.
+In this state they can no longer join together to be destructive to the structure of the soil.
+It improves the soil environment to encourage microbial activity.
+This begins to physically change the structure of the soil through a process called flocculation.
+Soil particles flock together to form a small clump of particles called aggregates.
 The aggregates are larger in size more like the size of sand and silt particles.
 However these aggregates can have the ability to hold nutrients in storage for plant uptake unlike sand and silt.

 The soil becomes more porous in structure improving air and water flow.
 The microbial activity works to move the pH of the soil toward neutral releasing nutrients previously tied up by the alkalinity of the clay.
 Roots are able to spread out and develop properly.

-Nutrients are also processed by microbial activity to be stored on the surface of the clay particles in a form that is available for plant consumption.
-Old organic material can be broken down to recover their nutrients and make the organic carbon available further increasing the ability of the soil to store nutrients.
+Beneficial microbial activity also processes nutrients that the surface of the clay particles store.
+They are in a form that is available for plant consumption.
+Old organic material also breaks down.
+This releases nutrients that the clay particles store.
+It also makes organic carbon available further increasing the ability of the soil to store nutrients.
 By properly storing the nutrients in the soil the efficiency of fertilizers increases resulting in more vibrant plant growth and less fertilizer pollution downstream.

 Many soils respond rapidly to ClayMend and clods of soil might breakup right before your eyes.
 Other soils react more slowly relying more on the microbial activity and over time the soil will soften, becoming porous and workable.
 On these stubborn soils you generally will still see some improvement in the soils productivity before you notice the softer structure.
 This is especially true for lawns and other areas where ClayMend cannot be worked into the soil but must rely on the microbial activity drilling down to work on changing the soil structure.

 When you start the process of changing the structure and capacity of your soil it can result in significant changes in your plant’s health.
-Where other amendments might have temporary results, ClayMend can make more sustainable enhancements to your soil which will continue to improve with repeated use.
+Where other amendments might have temporary results, ClayMend can make more sustainable enhancements to your soil.
+It will continue to improve with repeated use.